 Snow White may be heading this way after casting a death spell on Cora's heart and tricking Regina into putting it back, killing Cora.
 It's even revealed that her heart has begun to darken as a result.
 For comparison, Regina's heart is almost entirely black.

 As of "The Jolly Roger", Hook is beginning to regret his past as a pirate, even admitting that what he did to retrieve his ship during the past year was not worth keeping Ariel apart from her prince.
+"There's No Place Like Home" reveals Hook traded the Jolly Roger for a magic bean that would help him get to Emma in New York.

 Emma confesses that when she lit the candle on the lonely birthday cupcake she bought herself, she wished not to be alone on her birthday.
 Henry showed up at her door.
 Subverted in that while she did not initially want to be found by Henry, she quickly grows attached to him.